amr-elzahar/Linux-Admin-Task/README.md

 **10. File System Reaches 90% Utilization**

-1. Identify large files conduming the most space using `du` command
+1. Identify large files conduming the most space using `du -h` command
 2. Check if the logs are not rotated properly.
 3. Remove unnecessary files.
 4. Resize the filesystem and add additional storage.